🚗 Autonomous Driving¶

 -

-FlashCap is proposed as the first motion capture system combining flashing LEDs with event cameras, where each LED is assigned a unique flashing frequency for identity recognition.
-The system enables the construction of FlashMotion, the first human motion dataset with 1000Hz annotation precision (7.15 million frames), and introduces the ResPose baseline, reducing motion timing error from ~50ms to ~5ms and lowering pose estimation MPJPE by approximately 40%.
+FlashCap is proposed as the first motion capture system based on flashing LEDs and event cameras.
+By assigning different flashing frequencies to each LED for identity recognition, the authors constructed FlashMotion, the first human motion dataset with 1000Hz annotation accuracy (7.15 million frames).
+Furthermore, the ResPose baseline method was introduced, reducing motion timing error from ~50ms to ~5ms and improving MPJPE in pose estimation by approximately 40%.

 - FoSS: Modeling Long-Range Dependencies and Multimodal Uncertainty in Trajectory Prediction via Fourier–State Space Integration